-The deep, rich colors and the full-bodied flavors of the best red wines (from Napa, Spain, or really anywhere in the world) can transform barbecued meat into a heavenly experience.
+The deep, rich colors and the full-bodied flavors of the best red wines can transform barbecued meat into a heavenly experience.
 The wines below will do just that.
 It doesn’t matter if it’s something as simple as burgers and dogs or a slow-cooked brisket, these are the bottles you’re going to want to pop open.

 When people describe wines as tasting or smelling like certain things — say tobacco — sometimes it’s hard to understand that.
-With this wine, it’s easy to pick out tobacco and cigar smoke on the nose.
+With this wine from Beran, it’s easy to pick out tobacco and cigar smoke on the nose.
 These notes lead into a palate of cherry and tart cranberries that are held up by a well-proportioned amount of tannins.